ssmi8/Fighting-for-Par/README.md

 * The sign up section also allows the user to enter a competition, where they have a chance to win a free round of golf.
 * This section uses a full image background, with the form in the foreground.
 * The user can easily enter their details, along with some questions to get a better understanding of the user.
+* Once the user complets the form to sign up they are taken to the Code Institue form dump site.

 <img src="/assets/ux-files/signup-screenshot.png" width="auto" height="auto">